Home Research Madhuram-Translate

 Success #1: Small-Scale Breakthrough

-Frustrated with expensive failures, the third attempt took a minimalist approach inspired by research showing that careful data curation outperforms brute-force scaling.
+Frustrated with expensive failures, the third attempt took a minimalist approach.

 The Pivot: